The 8 best new Chrome extensions – and 13 classics you should download now

 Netflix Party is the ideal solution to a very modern day problem – how to watch Netflix films and shows with your mates when you’re not all physically in the same place.
 Add this extension and you’ll be able to create a virtual watching party, sending friends a link to join and synching playback so that, no matter where you are, you’re all watching the same thing at the same time.
 There’s even a chat client built in, so you can share your thoughts when Frank Underwood does something particularly underhanded in House of Cards, or when Adam Sandler gets angry and starts shouting in anything he’s ever been in.

 So, thanks to Chrome, you no longer do you have to binge-watch alone.
 It’s just a shame tech hasn’t discovered a way to virtually share a bowl of popcorn.
 Yet.

 You probably shouldn’t be sitting in front of your computer late at night – it’s a cause of eyestrain that makes it harder for you to get to sleep.
 But let’s face it, if there’s some especially entertaining Facebook beef going down, or you suddenly decide you must know the entire history of Liechtenstein, you’re going to be sat in bed glued to that laptop screen.

-Darkness helps reduce the strain on your peepers by adding free dark themes for Google and Facebook, and for Gmail and YouTube if you make a one-off payment.
+Darkness helps reduce the strain on your peepers by adding free dark themes for Google and Facebook, and for Gmail and YouTube if you make a one-off payment of US$4.99.
 And it’s not just easy on the eyes in the literal sense – the themes are attractively designed, too.

 4) Amazon Worldwide Shipping